hack-r/theVault/README.md

 Welcome to **theVault**!
 This is a prototype darknet vendor store inspired by:

 1. Goldhat Free Market. <img src="the_vault/public/goldhat.png" alt="Goldhat Free Market" style="width: 25px; height: 25px;">
-2. The epic 2024 medical thriller ["Baby X" by Kira Peikoff](https://www.barnesandnoble.com/w/baby-x-kira-peikoff/1143604735), which explores a near-future darknet vendor store for selling DNA in wake of advances in fertilization technologies.
+2. The epic 2024 medical thriller ["Baby X" by Kira Peikoff](https://www.barnesandnoble.com/w/baby-x-kira-peikoff/1143604735), which explores a near-future darknet vendor store selling DNA in wake of advances in fertilization technologies.
 Available on Amazon, Audible, and Barnes & Noble.

 Goldhat was a legal darknet market-like store circa 2020, which was forked from Eckmar's Marketplace v2.0.
 The project was only launched as a beta (no sales) to avoid potential legal liability.
 It included a major PHP upgrade (from v7 to v8) as well as a security enhancements with significant hardening of Nginx.
 Eckmar's project was orphaned following the release of PHP8 due to breaking changes.
 Goldhat restricted user-to-user communications and implemented other safeguards to prevent abuse during its public beta.